Maple Sourcing Ltd.

 - Indirect communication: Communication style in China is more indirect.
 They may never directly say ‘no’ to prevent loss of face.
 Therefore, learn to read between lines and understand the non-verbal hints.

-- Patience in negotiations: The negotiations with Chinese suppliers can be lengthy.
+- Patience in negotiations: negotiating with Chinese suppliers can be lengthy.
 Be prepared for multiple discussion sessions.
 Rushing the process can be thought as disrespectful and may harm the relationship.

 - Gift giving: Gift giving is not prevalent but can help in fostering relationships.
 Choose thoughtful and culturally appropriate gifts.
 Avoid overly expensive gifts because they can be seen as bribery.